sa31jede/NumericalAnalysis/README.md

 # NumericalAnalysis

-This repository contains some Python implementations of numerical analysis methods such as numeric integration, fixed-point iteration, or spline interpolation.
+This repository contains Python implementations for numerical analysis.

+The repository contains:

+  * `fpiter.py` : Fixed-point iteration for solving a (nonlinear) systems of equation.